ablaom/AreAutomaticsMoreFuelEfficient/README.md

-5. I decide to apply two standard quantitative methods: (i) Bootstrap confidence interval for the difference in medians of the underlying pdfs; and (ii) Welch t-test for the null hypothesis "The underlying pdfs of both samples have the same median".
-The advantage of method (i) is that I don't need to make assumptions about the underlying probability distributions; the disadvantage is that it is only asymptotically exact (and our sample sizes are small).
+5. I decide to apply two standard quantitative methods: (i) Bootstrap confidence interval for the difference in medians of the underlying pdfs; and (ii) Welch t-test for the **null hypothesis, "The underlying pdfs of both samples have the same median".** The advantage of method (i) is that I don't need to make assumptions about the underlying probability distributions; the disadvantage is that it is only asymptotically exact (and our sample sizes are small).
 The